lisrael1/pandas_eda/README.md

 # dummy data
 df = pd._testing.makeMixedDataFrame()
-# or your data...
+# or load your data with pd.read_excel('whatever.xlsx')
-# df = pd.read_excel('whatever.xlsx')

-# show original data
+# show original data. will pop up a web application
 df.eda()  # can use this at debug mode too!

 # manipulation #1
 df.A += 10
 df.eda()  # yes, you can open multiple EDA windows!

 # manipulation #2
 df.loc[df.B==1, 'A'] -= 30
 df.eda()

-sleep(600)  # just that ending script will end the eda too, so delaying the exit. no need at jupyter
+# just that ending script will end the eda too, so delaying the exit.
+# no need at jupyter
+sleep(600)
 ```

 **note:**